 Talk to your provider regarding which pain management option may be right for you!

-Patients can be easily referred to Hillsdale Hospital’s Pain Management Clinic by provider referral.
-If you have any questions or to schedule an appointment please contact the Pain Management Clinic Coordinator at (517) 437-5417.
+Patients can be easily referred to the Center for Pain Management by provider referral.
+If you have any questions or to schedule an appointment please contact the Center Coordinator at (517) 437-5417.
 We look forward to the opportunity to care for you.